 - 7.6.1 Policy DM13 of the Development Management Policies document requires development to make provision for parking in accordance with the parking standards set out at Appendix 5 of the Development Management Policies document.
 Appendix 5 sets out that a two bedroom dwelling should provide 2 parking spaces (1 assigned space) and a three bedroom dwelling should provide 2.25 parking spaces (2 assigned spaces). - 7.6.2 There is currently no onsite parking provision, thus there is an existing shortfall of 2 spaces.
-Whilst it is acknowledged that the proposed development would increase the number of bedrooms from two bedrooms to three bedrooms, it is noted that a Certificate of Lawfulness Proposed Development application for the construction of a loft conversion including a rear dormer window was approved under application reference 19/0676/CLPD, and as such, the number of bedrooms onsite could be increased from two to three without planning permission. - 7.6.3 In summary, whilst the proposal would result in a shortfall of 2.25 spaces, given the existing site circumstances and planning history, it is not considered that the proposed development would result in demonstrable harm to highway safety, and the proposal is therefore considered acceptable in this instance.
+Whilst it is acknowledged that the proposed development would increase the number of bedrooms from two bedrooms to three bedrooms, it is noted that a Certificate of Lawfulness Proposed Development application for the construction of a loft conversion including a rear dormer window was approved under application reference 19/0676/CLPD, and as such, the number of bedrooms onsite could be increased from two to three without planning permission.

+7.6.3 In summary, whilst the proposal would result in a shortfall of 2.25 spaces, given the existing site circumstances and planning history, it is not considered that the proposed development would result in demonstrable harm to highway safety, and the proposal is therefore considered acceptable in this instance.

-8 Recommendation
+8. Recommendation

-- 8.1 That PLANNING PERMISSION BE GRANTED subject to the following conditions: - C1 The development hereby permitted shall be begun before the expiration of three years from the date of this permission. - Reason: In pursuance of Section 91(1) of the Town and Country Planning Act 1990 and as amended by the Planning and Compulsory Purchase Act 2004. - C2 The development hereby permitted shall be carried out in accordance with the following approved plans: 1216 SK10C, 1216 SK11A and 1216 SK100. - Reason: For the avoidance of doubt, in the proper interests of planning in accordance with Policies CP1, CP9, CP10 and CP12 of the Core Strategy (adopted October 2011) and Policies DM1, DM6, DM13 and Appendices 2 and 5 of the Development Management Policies LDD (adopted July 2013). - C3 All new works or making good to the retained fabric shall be finished to match in size, colour, texture and profile those of the existing building. - Reason: To ensure that the external appearance of the building is satisfactory in accordance with Policies CP1 and CP12 of the Core Strategy (adopted October 2011) and Policy DM1 and Appendix 2 of the Development Management Policies LDD (adopted July 2013).
+- 8.1 That PLANNING PERMISSION BE GRANTED, subject to the following conditions: - C1 The development hereby permitted shall be begun before the expiration of three years from the date of this permission.

+Reason: In pursuance of Section 91(1) of the Town and Country Planning Act 1990 and as amended by the Planning and Compulsory Purchase Act 2004.

+C2 The development hereby permitted shall be carried out in accordance with the following approved plans: 1216 SK 1000, 1216 SK 15, 1216 SK 11A.

+Reason: For the avoidance of doubt and in the proper interests of planning and in the interests of the visual amenities of the area and residential amenity of neighbouring occupiers, in accordance with Policies CP1, CP9, CP10 and CP12 of the Core Strategy (adopted October 2011), Policies DM1, DM6, DM13 and Appendices 2 and 5 of the Development Management Policies LDD (adopted July 2013).

+C3 All new works or making good to the retained fabric shall be finished to match in size, colour, and texture and profile those of the existing building.

+Reason: To ensure that the external appearance of the building is satisfactory in accordance with Policies CP1 and CP12 of the Core Strategy (adopted October 2011) and Policy DM1 and Appendix 2 of the Development Management Policies LDD (adopted July 2013).

-8.2 Informatives:
+8.2 Informatives

-11 With regard to implementing this permission, the applicant is advised as follows:
+I1 With regard to implementing this permission, the applicant is advised as follows: